-The main objective of computer vision is to provide the visual and cognitive abilities of human beings to artificial systems.
-To this end, computer vision methods and algorithms rely on modeling how the human visual cortex interprets images and videos sequences.
+The main objective of the Computer Vision Research Line is to provide the visual and cognitive abilities of human beings to artificial systems.
+To this end, Computer Vision methods and algorithms rely on modeling how the human visual cortex interprets images and videos sequences.

 Relation to current technological trends:

-Classic computer vision algorithms - Study and development of classical computer vision algorithms in time and frequency domain.
-One of the objectives of the computer vision research line is to develop an easy to use a structured framework of algorithms and image analysis tools, optimized for the deployment of solutions with high scalability.
+Classic Computer Vision algorithms: Study and development of classical computer vision algorithms in time and frequency domain to develop an easy to use a structured framework of algorithms and image analysis tools, optimized for the deployment of solutions with high scalability.

 - Image processing: linear filtering, convolutional filters, pyramids and wavelets, geometric transformations, neighborhood operators.

 - Feature detection and matching: object detection and tracking.

 - Structure from motion and dense motion estimation